abodh/Newton-Rhapson-Power-Flow/README.md

 # Dependencies
 1. ```MATLAB```
 Although any version would work, I wrote it in 2020a.
 Please let me know if the script does not run on your system.
 I can provide a version compatible script on request.

+# Update
+This tool now also solves an IEEE-30 bus system.
+For higher number of buses there are more than 1 slack buses.
+Hence, with more than one slack buses, this tool does not provide any power flow solution.